 Is it time to see a heart rhythm specialist?

 One of the most common non-invasive treatments for VT is called a catheter ablation (KATH-i-tur ah-BLAY-shun).
 A catheter is a thin flexible tube.
-It travels through a blood vessel up to your heart.
+It travels through a blood vessel in your groin up to your heart.
 The procedure uses hot or cold energy to create scars in your heart tissue where the arrhythmia is occurring.
 The scars help block certain electrical impulses and prevent irregular rhythms.
 The scars only destroy tissue involved with the targeted heart patterns, and they don’t cause any lasting pain.

 Your health care provider will go over what you need to do before a catheter ablation.
 Always follow your provider’s guidance and do not stop or start taking medications unless you are told to do so.
 You may be asked to stop blood-thinning medications like aspirin or warfarin.
 You will also be asked to stop eating and drinking for several hours before your procedure.
 Your provider will give you exact instructions.